It’s time for the 20th seasonal sunset watch!! (Wow! That’s 5 years of these things …)

 The following information is provided for Seattle, King County, Washington (longitude W122.3, latitude N47.6):

 Sunset 7:22 p.m.

 End civil twilight 7:53 p.m.

-Phase of the Moon on 20 March: waxing gibbous with 60% of the Moon’s visible disk illuminated.
+Phase of the Moon on 20 March: waning gibbous with 83% of the Moon’s visible disk illuminated.

-This event is my part of the NASA’s Solar System Ambassador program, and thanks to West Seattle Blog for publicizing the last few!
+This event is my part of the NASA’s Solar System Ambassador program, and thanks to West Seattle Blog for publicizing all of them!

 Everyone is welcome, see you there!

 ~ A l i c e !